-Alithya believes it is well positioned to respond to these trends in clients' investments in digital technology.
-Alithya's business model is built on a philosophy of focusing on our clients' complex business challenges, offering flexible and creative solutions, enabling clients to realize maximum benefits from their digital technology investments.
+Alithya believes it is well positioned to respond to evolving client priorities.
+Alithya's business model is built on a philosophy of focusing on our clients' complex business challenges, offering industry-focused solutions that leverage AI technologies, and enabling clients to realize maximum benefits from their digital technology investments.
 Alithya positions itself as an agile trusted advisor and partner capable of delivering rapid results for its clients.